come to the realization that you're trans and you might be thinking,

 condition and not a choice.
 People have misunderstandings about

 any regard for them.
-We can be saddled with guilt and your spouse,
+In addition, we can be saddled with guilt and

-or partner, may compound this by trying to make it "your fault."
+your spouse, or partner, may compound that by trying to make it

-Couples counseling with a gender therapist may help, but most marriages
+'your fault.'
+Couples counseling with a gender therapist may help,

-a partner may be supportive, or neutral, at first, but as the physical
+may be supportive, or neutral, at first, but as the physical changes

-changes become more pronounced and the reality sets in, he or she
+become more pronounced and the reality sets in, he or she may become

 is necessarily a self-centered process.
 You have to put yourself